Automatic Differentiation for the Direct Minimization Approach to the Hartree-Fock Method: Method

+Forward-mode AD can calculate the derivative of all output variables for single input variable with constant factor additional time of the original function evaluation.
+On the other hand, reverse-mode AD can calculate the derivative of single output variables for all input variables with constant factor additional time of the original function evaluation.
+As a result, forward-mode is preferable when the number of output variables is larger than input variables; otherwise, the reverse-mode is preferable.
+Further detail of automatic differentiation is described elsewhere~\cite{baydin2018automatic}.

-In the Hartree--Fock energy calculation, the input variables are the LCAO coefficients of atomic orbitals, and the output variable is the energy value, so the number of input variables is larger than the output variable.
+In the Hartree--Fock energy calculation, the input variables are the LCAO coefficients of atomic orbitals and the output variable is the energy value.
+Thus, the number of input variables is larger than that of the output variable.
+By constructing a computation graph for energy calculation, the derivative of energy can be obtained via AD.
 However, previous work on AD for Hartree--Fock~\cite{tamayo2018automatic} used the forward-mode because their method depends on the derivatives of eigenvectors, and the reverse-mode AD of eigenvectors cannot be applied to systems with degenerated molecular orbitals.
-Our direct SCF method does not use the derivatives of eigenvectors, so the reverse-mode AD is applicable.
-We implemented energy calculation on JAX~\cite{jax2018github}, and we obtained the gradient of the energy function automatically by the \verb|grad()| function, which calculates the gradient by the reverse-mode AD.
+Our direct minimization method does not use the derivatives of eigenvectors, so the reverse-mode AD is applicable.
+We implemented energy calculation on JAX~\cite{jax2018github}, and we obtained the gradient of the energy function automatically by the \verb|grad()| function in JAX, which calculates the gradient by the reverse-mode AD.